Wouldn’t it be wonderful to travel to a foreign country without having to worry about the nuisance of communicating in a different language?

 Nonetheless, technology seems to be trending in that direction.
 Just as “intelligent personal assistants” like Siri or Alexa are getting better at understanding what you say, there is no reason to think that the future will not bring “personal assistant translators.”

-But translating is an altogether different task than finding the nearest Starbucks, because machines aim for perfection and rationality, while languages – and humans – are always imperfect and irrational.
+But translating is an altogether different task than finding the nearest Starbucks, especially with japanese translations when in Japan!
+This is because machines aim for perfection and rationality, while languages – and humans – are always imperfect and irrational.

 This is the paradox of computers and languages.